DEAL EXTENDED ON LEVEL 1 AND LEVEL 2 COURSES

 We also offer a wide range of online courses for CrossFit trainers, athletes, or enthusiasts.

-More detailed information is also available via the links below.
+• Detailed information can be found via the links below.

 • Individuals with the CCFT credential may train others using CrossFit methods.
 The CCFT designation alone cannot be used to apply for CrossFit affiliation, nor does it allow for the use of the CrossFit name for business or promotional purposes.
 Successful completion of a Level 1 Certificate Course is required to apply for affiliation.
 CCFTs without a current CF-L2 may not call themselves CF-L3s, nor can they apply for the Performance Evaluation to attain the CF-L4.